top of page

 BENEFITS

-All Pilates classes in the Firefly Pilates Studio is always started with a few minutes of “Mat Pre-Pilates exercises”.
+All Pilates classes in the Firefly Pilates Studio are always started with a few minutes of “Mat Pre-Pilates exercises”.
 These are basic fundamental movements, which help to calm the mind and prepare the body for the start of the Mat Sequence.
 These exercises are often used to do a whole hour lesson, for complete beginners, or those rehabilitating from injuries or surgery, to help them understand and learn fundamental movements patterns, and common Pilates terminology.

 HISTORY

 The Mat Repertoire is a system of 34 exercises in sequence, developed by Joseph Pilates, at the time of World War 1.
-Each exercises has a name, which I will teach you, alongside its benefits.
+Each exercise has a name, which I will teach you, alongside its benefits.
 Over the course of his career, Joseph Pilates developed more than 600 exercises for the Mat!

 BENEFITS

-It is extremely versatile: the repertoire is performed lying down, both prone and supine, seated, kneeling, and standing.
-The Tower unit is essentially a scaled-down Cadillac with fewer bells and whistles.
-The Tower is ideal for beginner students as well as those who are recovering from injuries.
 There’s very little pressure on the joints because the body weight is supported by the Mat portion of the apparatus and the exercise range of movement is moderate to protect the joints from over-stretching.
 Many of the exercises are performed in a seated or lying down face up, which is comforting for those who get dizzy or have a fear of heights.
-Enjoy the Roll Back to banish back tension after a long day of sitting, or try the Push Through exercise to bring those naughty shoulders out of the ears!
-Relish in strengthening and lengthening the muscles to soothe your body and mind.

 HISTORY

-During WW1 when Joseph Pilates’ was interned at Knockaloe Camp on the Isla of Man, he apparently used bungee cords and springs attached to the metal frames of the hospital beds, to help patients to rehab.
+During WW1 when Joseph Pilates’ was interned at Knockaloe Camp on the Isle of Man, he apparently used bungee cords and springs attached to the metal frames of the hospital beds, to help patients to rehab.
 This may have been the birth of his Cadillac idea.
 The Cadillac is now the largest of the Pilates apparatuses.
 It resembles a four-poster twin bed, raised off the floor and fitted with a variety springs and bars.
 Like the Mat Work there is a sequence of exercises which Joseph created.
 Each exercise has a name, which I will teach you, alongside its benefits.

 BENEFITS

 In a class setting, without proper supervision, a Reformer can be a very dangerous piece of equipment.
 But having me help set up the equipment for you, and observe your body on the equipment, you will be safe, and soon you will be able to develop your own autonomy to manage the equipment and how your body moves on it.
 The springs on the Reformer, simultaneously stretch and strengthen the body.
 Instead of “old school” workouts which train one muscle group at a time, the Reformer works muscles in concert with one another, resulting in a balanced physique and leaving no muscle over or under-trained.
-The springs can add challenge, or add support.
-It’s a dance of physics.
-It’s a great way for me to spot imbalances in your body especially when you lie down to do the “Footwork Series”.
-Those clues will lead me on to choose exercises to create better balance and harmony in your muscles and joints.
-Reformer Pilates is beneficial for beginners, those who want improve their current sport or exercise regime, and clients with scoliosis or spine concerns.
-It’s especially beneficial for the active ager 65+ to aid mobility and ease joint stiffness, and those with bone density concerns ( menopause and osteoporosis ).

 HISTORY

-Probably Perhaps the best known piece of Pilates equipment.
-The Reformer was fully developed, when Joseph Pilates opened his studio in New York in the late 1920s.
+Perhaps the best known piece of Pilates equipment - The Reformer was fully developed, when Joseph Pilates opened his studio in New York in the late 1920s.
 The Firefly Pilates Studio has a contemporary version of Joe’s original design.
 It is such a versatile piece of Apparatus, hence why it’s so popular.
 Like the Mat Work there is a sequence of exercises which Joseph created.
 Each exercise has a name, which I will teach you, alongside its benefits.

 BENEFITS